-A road from Cockle Bay to Botany Bay was noted as an important corridor for trade and movement for Aboriginal people in early Sydney.
+A road from Cockle Bay to Botany Bay was noted by the early settlers as an important corridor for trade and movement for Aboriginal people in early Sydney.
 The area along this corridor between Cockle Bay and Botany Bay is described by Governor Arthur Phillip in 1788 as occupied by wood and beyond that a kind of heath, sandy, and full of swamps and later described by Atkins in 1792 as immense trees, lofty branches, flowering shrubs, blossoms of vivid and beautiful colours (AHMS 2015:13).
 The study area is located within this corridor.

-3.5 Sydney Tribes and Clans
+4.5 Sydney Tribes and Clans